chloealbright/DevHiveMind/API/_Low Priority Refinement/API.md

 EditDate:
 Relates:
 ---
+two types of APIs: private and public.

+most APIs are private and imperceptible, internal to companies, used by staff and by partners with contractual agreements.
+This use of APIs is what is really driving the API revolution.
+Do not limit your thinking about the ways APIs can be used to public examples like the App Store.
+Partner and internal use of APIs is often more valuable.

 API's are deployed to servers.
 A server can provide all sorts of functionality that is not an API.
 For instance, you could have a server that backs up your database every 24 hours.